falcosecurity/falco/proposals/20200506-artifacts-scope-part-1.md

 - `falco-x.y.z-x86_64.deb` for debian like systems, it installs the kernel module by default
 - `falco-x.y.z-x86_64.rpm` for rpm like systems, it installs the kernel module by default
-- `falco-x.y.z-x86_64.tar.gz` for binary installation, it contains `falco` binary, `falco-driver-loader` script and related dependencies
+- `falco-x.y.z-x86_64.tar.gz` for binary installation, it contains `falco` binary, `falco-driver-loader` script, drivers source, and related dependencies

 # Images